SuperKogito/spafe/README.md

 It also provides various filterbank modules (Mel, Bark and Gammatone filterbanks) and other spectral statistics.

 # Contributions, feedback and suggestions are welcome
 Contributions are encouraged and any hints, or suggestions are appreciated.
+Just take a look at the [TO DOs](https://github.com/SuperKogito/spafe/projects/1).